-Making your own maracas or shakers would seem to be a pretty obvious task but I wanted to share some practical advice when it comes to choosing the right materials and putting them together so that you can make instruments that make a good sound and ones that can take a bit of a bashing too!
-So here is how to make DIY shakers that won’t split!
+Making your own maracas or shakers would seem to be a pretty obvious task.
+But I wanted to share some practical advice when it comes to choosing the right materials.
+Putting them together so that you can make instruments that make a good sound and ones that can take a bit of a bashing too!
+So I’ve made sure these DIY shakers won’t split!

 2. The sound of the shaker will depend on what you put inside, so vary the contents.
 You can use sand and rice for a soft effect and lentils, or bigger dried peas and beans for a louder sound.
 Don’t put too much in, it’s good to have a bit of space for it to shake about in.
 Make sure that you then seal the containers with duck tape securely.